AlexandreWadoux/LCCC_paper_experiments/README.md

 Experiment 2: The values can not be compared across studies since the $\rho_{c}$ values are sensitive to the variance of the measured data.

-Experiment 3: Third limitation: The $\rho_c$ is prone to the same problems as other linear correlation statistics.
+Experiment 3: The $\rho_c$ is prone to the same problems as other linear correlation statistics.